Updated 7 July 2020

 Adobe Illustrator Draw is a drawing app allows you to sketch in vector graphics.
 I really like it because I can make graphics of any size and I can edit them easily afterwards in the desktop version of Illustrator.
 The function “send to desktop” opens the iPad drawing on your desktop with all the layers preserved.
 It literally just appears on your computer screen with one click!
 Also, you can save artwork as PDF, share to Behance, or copy the layers and move them to Adobe Sketch to add lovely raster textures and colours.
 Another thing that is totally awesome is that I can draw shapes with a finger and it makes me feel like Matisse.

 Adobe Photoshop Sketch is a raster drawing app, and the best thing about it is that you can use lovely textures and brushes which look shockingly real.
+To be honest, it is nothing like its better “brother” Adobe Fresco.
+But if you are a complete beginner to iPad art, it’s an easier app to use.
 One great function that I use a lot is called ‘paint inside layer’ (something like making a layer mask in Photoshop), which lets you colour inside a shape.
 Sketch includes the same sharing option as Draw, and did I mention the amazing function to automatically create a timelapse of your drawing so that you can share your work in progress?

-The native Sketch brushes are ok, but the most amazing thing is that Sketch now comes with Kyle’s brushes included in the package for free.
+All Adobe CC apps now come with Kyle’s brushes included in the package for free.
 Kyle’s brushes are truly incredible (thanks Kyle), and versatile.
-You used to be able to buy extra sets of brushes from Kyle’s website and load them into the Sketch app (or Photoshop), giving you thousands and thousands of brushes that mimic every existing traditional media.
+You used to be able to buy extra sets of brushes from Kyle’s website and load them into the Fresco app (or Photoshop), giving you thousands and thousands of brushes that mimic every existing traditional media.
 But now that Kyle joined Adobe, you will automatically get access to his brushes with your Adobe CC subscription.

 I am absolutely useless at colour theory.
 I do not know how colours work, and I usually choose the colours based on whether I like them or not.
 I figure I am not the only person struggling with this, as Adobe came up with another great app called Adobe Capture, which helps you capture and organise colour palettes among other amazing things.
 Are you looking to snap colour palettes while in cathedrals of Florence or London flower markets?
 Adobe Capture makes it as easy as taking a photograph and then using it to create an editable five colour palette.
 The palette is automatically synchronised across all your devices and desktop software.
 Bonus: it also creates mind-blowing seamless patterns from anything you photograph and traces objects into vector art.
 The future is here.